John Leech (politician)

 John Sampson Macfarlane Leech (born 11 April 1971) is a British Liberal Democrat politician who was Member of Parliament for Manchester Withington from 2005 to 2015.
 Since 2016, he has represented Didsbury West on Manchester City Council.

 He is best known for Alan Turing's pardon, and the Alan Turing law which granted a posthumous pardon to more than 49,000 men convicted of gross indecency.
 He was also the first MP to speak out against the bedroom tax in Parliament.

 Leech served on the city council from 1998 and was elected to the House of Commons at the 2005 general election.
 In the 2005–2010 Parliament he was a member of the Transport Select Committee and a Shadow Transport Spokesperson on the Liberal Democrat frontbench team from 2006 to 2010, when the Liberal Democrats entered a coalition with the Conservatives.
 He held his seat with an increased majority in 2010.
 He has campaigned in particular on gay rights, affordable housing and refugees.

 He played a role in the campaign to outlaw homophobic chanting at football matches, and put pressure on leaders in Greater Manchester to take on Syrian child refugees.
 He lost his Parliamentary seat at the 2015 general election, but was elected to Manchester City Council a year later as the sole opposition member.
 He was Leader of the Opposition on the council from 2018 to 2021, and for two months in 2022.

 Early life

-Leech was born in Wakefield, West Yorkshire, and grew up in Chorlton-cum-Hardy, where his father was a minister at Chorlton Methodist Church.
+Leech was born in Hastings and grew up in Chorlton-cum-Hardy, where his father was a minister at Chorlton Methodist Church.
 He attended the private Manchester Grammar School, Loreto College and Brunel University where he studied History and Politics and also joined the Liberal Democrats.
 He received an upper-second class honours degree on graduating.
 After leaving university he worked as a trainee manager for McDonald's and part-time at the RAC in Stretford as a call centre insurance claims handler.